izzat-najah-edu/chat-agent/README.md

   }
   ```

+- To use the Chat Agent library, you need to add it as a dependency in your Spring Boot project.
+Once added, you can
+  use `AgentServiceFactory` to create instances of `AgentService` with the appropriate formatter and parser, and use
+  this service to interact with the OpenAI API.

 - If you want to understand how this API works.
 Check out the Integration Tests, they provide a general idea of how
   everything works.

+## Application Properties

+- **`openai.api.key`** your OpenAI API Key.
+Must override it in your application.
+  It's recommended to use `openai.api.key=${ENV_VARIABLE}` to protect your key from version control.

+- **`openai.api.request-timeout`.** Chat completions typically take a long time to respond.
+So timeout is set to 5
+  minutes by default.
+Override it if needed.

+- **`openai.api.chat-completion-url`** set to [https://api.openai.com/v1/chat/completions].